-For awhile now Livia has been wanting to give making moon sand a try, but every recipe I was finding online either called for baby oil or powdered tempera paint and quite honestly we didn’t have either of those items in our cabinets and they never really made the shopping list…so this project was continually put off.
+For awhile now, my daughter has been wanting to give making moon sand a try, but every recipe I was finding online either called for baby oil or powdered tempera paint and quite honestly we didn’t have either of those items in our cabinets and they never really made the shopping list…so this project was continually put off.

-Items Needed to Make Taste Safe Moon Sand:
+Items Needed to Make Homemade Moon Sand:

 - Canola (or other variety of vegetable) Oil